CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Install Theme

-You can install it in some existing/running project, or create a new basic project:
+You can install your Theme in existing/running project, or create a new basic project:
 ```bash
 npx @cromwell/cli create my-website
 ```